xmatters/xm-labs-spinnaker/README.md

 ```
 It is very important to include the respective `judgment_id` , `pipeline_id`, and `pipeline_name`, some notes on these values:
 - Inside the Spinnaker payload, there are many provided variables you can pass to xMatters, some that we must have to communicate with Spinnaker:
-- `${execution[‘stages’][0][‘id’]}` - the id of the manual judgment stage, in the example we are working with, this is the `Wait for user response` stage.
+- `${execution['stages'][0]['id']}` - the id of the manual judgment stage, in the example we are working with, this is the `Wait for user response` stage.
 You will have to find the stage yourself by type `${execution[` then scrolling through the autofilled values and selecting the `id` value containing the id that correlates with the manual judgment stage, as shown in the screenshot below — Note how we are selecting the manual judgment stage, **not** the webhook stage.
 ![Manual Judgment ID](./media/judgment_id.png)

-- `${execution[‘id’]}` - the id of the current execution of the pipeline (not to be confused with `${execution['pipelineConfigId’]}`, which is the id of the pipeline, that stays the same across each execution; this cannot be used to fire curl commands and is not useless for this example)
+- `${execution['id']}` - the id of the current execution of the pipeline (not to be confused with `${execution['pipelineConfigId']}`, which is the id of the pipeline, that stays the same across each execution; this cannot be used to fire curl commands and is not useless for this example)
 ## Manual Judgment Stage:
 Overview:
 The manual judgment stage is normally used in Spinnaker to require a user to response inside the Spinnaker application in order for the pipeline to continue.
 Spinnaker does have a email feature, but this only gives you a link to the pipeline, at which point you can choose an option.
 With xMatters, we can customize response options and have the pipeline be continued all with one click via email response options.
 For our purposes, the manual judgment stage serves as a "pause" in the pipeline while xMatters waits for the user response